holoviz-topics/neuro/README.md

 ### What is this repo?

-Our ultimate goal is to facilitate the creation of fully open, reproducible, OS-independent, browser-based workflows for biomedical research.
+Our ultimate goal is to facilitate the creation of fully open, reproducible, OS-independent, browser-based workflows for biomedical research primarily using sustainable, domain-independent visualization tools.
 In support of this goal, this repository is the development ground for optimization and demonstration of HoloViz and Bokeh tools within the realm of neuroscience.

 <details>
 <summary> Urgent objectives: </summary>